View Map

 6Shackleton Museum Athy

-Kildare man Ernest Shackleton led three expeditions to the Antarctic, became a survival legend on the Discovery expedition and is one of the greatest adventurers of all time.
+Kildare man Ernest Shackleton led three expeditions to the Antarctic, became a survival legend on the Discovery Expedition of 1901 and is one of the greatest adventurers of all time.
 The permanent Shackleton exhibition in Athy Heritage Centre relives his exploits, features artefacts from his expeditions and takes you to the ends of the Earth and back in his footsteps.

-The award-winning Lullymore Heritage Park in Rathangan charts 9,000 years of Irish history and heritage, covering everything from rebellion to our relationship with the natural environment.
-The Biodiversity Boardwalk takes you through lakes, peatland and gardens while there are plenty of family-friendly distractions like its forest-themed play centre, the pet farm or train trips.
+The award-winning Lullymore Heritage and Discovery Park in Rathangan charts 9,000 years of Irish history and heritage, covering everything from rebellion to our relationship with the natural environment.
+The Biodiversity Boardwalk takes you through lakes, peatland and gardens while there are plenty of family-friendly distractions like its forest-themed play centre, the pet farm and train trips.

 Ducks in a pond at the Lullymore Heritage Discovery Park.